henk717/PygDiscordBot/README.md

 The personality of ALsy has been bundled so people can reproduce the bot. models I ran in the past were GPT4-X-Alpaca, Airoboros and Chronos.

+Note: The hardcoded settings are far from optimal or best practise, I just quickly threw them in based on nothing but enjoying the fact its the number 7 and liked the result it caused.

 ## \----

 ## Project Description